Politik

 Education Score

 Each verified degree a politician earned contributes a fixed number of points based on the school's CHED (Commission on Higher Education) accreditation status.
-Points are cumulative — a politician with three degrees earns points for all three.
-A single degree from a top school does not beat a politician who has three strong degrees.
+Points are cumulative — a politician with three degrees earns points for all three — but total education points are capped at 200 to prevent degree-stacking from dominating a governance record.

 Incomplete Degree Penalty